kleineluka/junelite/README.md

 - You are free to make pull requests of course, I love learning about ways to improve my code!
 - You may redistribute the shader in transformative works (commercial or free) with proper attribution.
 Examples of transformative works are (but not limited to) an animation for an avatar, a world, a video, or a game.
 For any questions, pleaes contact me with the details on my Github profile!
+- As long as it is not any case stated above, assume MIT for now.
+This may change at any time!

 # 👽 And can I compile it myself?!
 - Shaders don't need compiled (by you)!
 Just drag it into Unity.